Robert Laycock: Military career

 In 1927, Laycock was commissioned into the Royal Horse Guards.
 After the Second World War broke out he raised and trained the commando unit No. 8 (Guards) Commando (8 Commando).
 This unit of 500 officers and men was to prove influential: one its sections, encouraged by Laycock, was an experimental marine section, known as the "Folboat Section", which ultimately developed into the Special Boat Service; and one of its officers, David Stirling, would go on to found the Special Air Service.

 Laycock was promoted to lieutenant-colonel, and appointed leader of the eastern Mediterranean commando force "Layforce", named after him.
 This combined commando force, which included 8 Commando and four other commando units, operated from February to August 1941, and saw action in Libya (Bardia and Tobruk), Crete, and Vichy Syria.
 It had mixed results, but developed commando warfare.
 In the Battle of Crete Laycock was one of the last officers to leave the island (along with his intelligence officer Evelyn Waugh), when it was evacuated by British forces at the conclusion of the battle in May 1941.
 The main role of the commando force on Crete had been (atypically) to cover the evacuation of the rest of the British army, and much of the Layforce unit of 800 men was itself unable to get away: 600 of them were captured by the German army.
 Evelyn Waugh was an admirer of Laycock, and later dedicated his novel Officers and Gentlemen, which is set in this period and theatre, to him.

 Laycock commanded the Middle East Commando from August 1941 to August 1942, in North Africa, Sicily and Italy.
 He then returned to the United Kingdom, was promoted to brigadier, and from 1942 to 1943 commanded the Special Service Brigade, which organised and trained all commandos in the United Kingdom.
 In 1943 he was promoted to major-general, and became Chief of Combined Operations, succeeding Louis Mountbatten.
 He held that position until 1947.

 Governor of Malta

-In 1954, his old friend, Anthony Head, now Secretary of State for War appointed Laycock to the position of Commander-in-Chief and Governor of Malta.
+In 1954, his old friend, Antony Head, now Secretary of State for War appointed Laycock to the position of Commander-in-Chief and Governor of Malta.
 This was during a period of tensions surrounding a drive for independence, with Prime Minister Dom Mintoff leading a campaign for "Integration (with Britain) or Self-Determination", and the Nationalist Party looking for a "Quasi-Dominion Status.
 Prior to his assuming the position of Governor, Queen Elizabeth knighted Laycock in the drawing room of Sledmere House, Yorkshire whilst staying as fellow house guests of Sir Richard Sykes, Baronet.
 Laycock served until 1959, having had his term extended twice.